Umuzi-org/ACN-syllabus/content/topics/bootcamp/failure-at-bootcamp/_index.md

 ## DONT COPY CODE!!!!

 Yes, I'm repeating myself.
-If we catch people copying then those people have lost their oppertunity.
+If we catch people copying then those people have lost their opportunity.
 It's always sad when we have to tell people to leave.
 Please take this very seriously.